aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to PPTM or Online App" h2="Export ODT to PPTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many organizations.
+For example, converting an OpenDocument Text (ODT) file to a PowerPoint Macro-Enabled Presentation (PPTM) file is a common task.
+This is because PPTM files are more widely used than ODT files, and they are more compatible with other applications.

+<h2>How Aspose.Total Helps for ODT to PPTM Conversion</h2>

+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of ODT to PPTM files.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these two APIs, users can easily convert ODT to PPTM files.

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate ODT to PPTM conversion while using two of it's APIs.
-Load your ODT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTM.
+The process of converting ODT to PPTM files using Aspose.Total for C++ is simple.
+First, users need to load the ODT file using Aspose.Words for C++.
+Then, they can convert the ODT file to HTML using the same API.
+After that, they can load the HTML file using Aspose.Slides for C++ and create a new presentation.
+Finally, they can save the presentation as a PPTM file.

+Aspose.Total for C++ is a great tool for automating the conversion of ODT to PPTM files.
+It is easy to use and provides a reliable and efficient way to convert ODT to PPTM files.
+Moreover, it is compatible with a wide range of platforms, including Windows, Linux, and Mac.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}